 The command conan new has arguments to create a default working .travis.yml file.
-Other setups might be possible, but for this example we are assuming that you are using GitHub and also uploading your final packages to Bintray.
+Other setups might be possible, but for this example we are assuming that you are using GitHub and also uploading your final packages to your Artifactory CE server.